 Wondering whether an integration platform is right for your team?
 Based on our experience working with companies in many different software verticals, here are some common signs that you'd benefit from implementing an integration platform like Prismatic.

 The most obvious sign that you could benefit from an integration platform?
 Your developers spend far too much time building integrations, often at the cost of working on your core product.
 This isn't surprising.
 If you're building integrations from scratch, there's simply a lot to do: connecting to third-party applications (which don't always have nice modern APIs!), mapping and transforming data, handling auth, standing up infrastructure to run your integrations, and more.

-Additionally, an integration platform includes a purpose-built environment for running your integrations, so your Engineering team can stop spending time setting up and maintaining special infrastructure.
+Additionally, an integration platform includes a purpose-built environment for running your integrations, so your engineering team can stop spending time setting up and maintaining special infrastructure.

 If integrations are a blocking factor in how quickly you can onboard new customers – usually because you're waiting for engineering capacity – you should definitely consider an integration platform.

 Furthermore, when you're using an integration platform, integrations are reusable.
-If a new customer needs an integration you've already built, Services teams can easily configure and deploy a customer-specific instance of that integration, without any developer involvement.
+If a new customer needs an integration you've already built, customer-facing teams can easily configure and deploy a customer-specific instance of that integration, without any developer involvement.